The Anchorage School District began notifying 39 middle and high school teachers Tuesday that they are being laid off.

 Classroom teacher jobs are expected to get priority from board members.

-Andy Holleman, the head of the Anchorage Education Association teachers’ union, said he thinks that when all is done less than five teachers will remain laid-off by the start of school in August.
+Andy Holleman, the head of the Anchorage Education Association teachers' union, said he thinks that fewer than five teachers will remain laid off by the start of school in August.

 The base student allocation, set by the Legislature, represents the single largest source of funding for the district.
 This year, legislators offered an additional $150 per student to the formula in 2015 and $50 in each of the following two years.

 Overall, the Legislature offered about a third of the money the district would need to continue its current level of staffing over the next three years, said Foster, the finance chief.